Big powers want fast results in revived diplomacy with Iran

 The powers' statement in Vienna said they "take note of the useful meetings" in the Kazakh city "to carry on a constructive diplomatic process, which will be pursued actively in the months ahead on the basis of reciprocity and step-by-step approach".

-The aim would be to restore "international confidence in the exclusively peaceful nature of Iran's nuclear program".
+The aim would be to restore "international confidence in the exclusively peaceful nature of Iran's nuclear programme".

 Separately, diplomats said Sweden was trying to weaken the tone of a separate statement on Iran by the 27-nation European Union, delaying agreement on this text.